monopole/mdrip/README.md

-If the code blocks are in bash syntax, and the tool is itself running in a bash shell, then piping the output to `source /dev/stdin` is equivalent to the user copying all the code blocks to their prompt.
+If the code blocks are in bash syntax, and the tool is itself running in a bash shell, then piping the output to `source /dev/stdin` is equivalent to a human copy/pasting all the code blocks to their shell prompt.

 Alternatively, the tool can run extracted code in a bash subshell with customizable parsing of the subshell's stdout and stderr, allowing